 Oxidative stress is linked to a wide array of degenerative diseases, including some types of cancer, heart disease, arthritis, Alzheimer’s disease, macular degeneration and much more.

 This herb’s strong antioxidant properties, in part due to the flavonoid quercetin, helps protect against the damage caused by free radicals in the body.
-A recent in vitro study found that Coriandrum sativum actually protects against oxidative stress, thanks to its high content of antioxidants.
+An in vitro study found that Coriandrum sativum actually protects against oxidative stress thanks to its high content of antioxidants.

 3. Reduces Anxiety

 This herb can help calm the nerves and improve sleep quality due to its natural sedative properties.
-A recent animal model published in the Indian Journal of Pharmacology found that high levels of cilantro extract produced the same anti-anxiety effects as the popular prescription drug, valium (diazepam).
+An animal model published in the Indian Journal of Pharmacology found that high levels of cilantro extract produced the same anti-anxiety effects as the popular prescription drug valium (diazepam).

 Some of the most common side effects of valium include confusion, hallucinations, risk-taking behavior, agitation, aggression, memory problems and muscle weakness.
 The extract of this herb could potentially help relieve anxiety and improve your sleep without these potentially dangerous side effects.